Ahmad-Zaki/Single_Image_Super_Resolution/readme.md

 ```
 the dataset directory should have a 'HR' folder which contains high resolution images, and a 'LR' folder which contains low resolution images.

 And if you'd like to test our model on an image, you can execute resolve_image.py and pass the image path as an argument.
-The output will be saved in the 'results' directory
+The output will be saved in the 'results' directory.

 ```
 python resolve_image.py <path/to/the/image>
 ```
+Or you can easily use our web interface by going [here](https://thesuperme.herokuapp.com/).